 It is not fear.
 I am still confident around the bees, and I want to be out with them.
 But the rational part of me knows I should not take that risk.
 I have become aware that I spend a lot of time hive-watching.
 In empty moments I find myself drawn to the hive, to sit silently beside the entrance and watch the to-and-fro of foragers.
 Now I am training myself to avoid them.
 I have moved my shoes away from the back door, and a post-it note on the handle reads “JACK!
 DANGER!
 BEES!”.
 Bee-watching is a hard habit to break.

-Before the Big Sting, I had admired the balance of the bee’s defence.
+Before the Big Sting, I had admired the balance of the bees’ defence.
 There was something neat about it: if I hurt the bees, they would hurt me.
 And if the bees hurt me, they would hurt themselves.
 Something like the doctrine of Mutually Assured Destruction, or a philosophical axiom: “suffering inflicted is returned to the giver”.
-There had been a balance, or so it felt: “we reap what we sow”.
+There had been a balance, or so it felt: “just as you sow you shall reap”.
 Now, with my actual destruction a real possiblity, the game had been rebalanced and the rules felt distinctly unfair.

 I have not often been stung in anger.
 Most stings have been accidental: a bee tangling in my hair while I’m weeding the patio, and stinging when unable to escape.
 Stings to my fingertips as I reach to unclasp the inspection board, and on the back of my hand as I brush aside the vine-leaves around the hive.
 All unintended, and not in anger.